 The purpose of doing case studies is to apply retailing knowledge to real-world scenarios.
-Two cases will be posted in the announcement.
+Two cases are posted in your course Canvas homepage → Case folder.
 Please submit your cases to Canvas corresponding submission folders.

-- Case 1 deadline- 7/25 11:59pm - Case 2 deadline- 8/5 11:59pm concepts in the paper, and originality of your recommendation.
+- Case 1 deadline- 3/21 11:59pm - Case 2 deadline- 4/25 11:59pm

+Assessment Method: Papers will be graded on the comprehensiveness of the assignment (i.e. covering every element in the assignment), quality of research (using appropriate sources, objective sources), thoroughness of research (quantity of sources), quality of writing, incorporation of marketing terms and concepts in the paper, and originality of your recommendation.
 See the rubric at the end of the syllabus for specific grading criteria.

-Assessment Method: Papers will be graded on the comprehensiveness of the assignment (i.e. covering every element in the assignment), quality of research (using appropriate sources, objective sources), thoroughness of research (quantity of sources), quality of writing, incorporation of marketing terms and